blagojevicana/markov-maze-adventure-game/README.md

 ### 1. Introduction

-This project demonstrates a simple adventure game where you want to collect reward and avoid traps.
+This project demonstrates a simple adventure game where you want to collect rewards and avoid traps.
 For this kind of game, multiple different mazes are needed.
-They can be designed by hand, but it is time consuming.
+They can be designed by hand, but that is time consuming.
 An alternative is to randomly generate them, which doesn't seem like a good solution since we want mazes to make sense.
 The better solution is to design a few mazes by hand, and generate the rest using **Markov's chains**.
 Also, valide each generated maze with **Breadth-first-search** algorithm, so every maze is solvable.

 ![Media1](figures/Media1.gif)